-A cruise vacation can be one of your most memorable experiences.
-Choose the wrong cruise, however, and it can ruin your vacation.
-If you’re trying to decide to take a river cruise or an ocean cruise, have a look at my nine reasons why you might not want to take a river cruise after all.
+If you’re trying to decide between a European river cruise or an ocean cruise in Europe, here are my 10 reasons why you might not want to take a river cruise.

 2. You like to dine in a different restaurant each night and love all the different culinary options.
 River ships have one or two specialty dining experiences, not 20.

-3. You’d rather pay a premium for your wine, beer and cocktails.
+4. You’d rather pay a premium for your wine, beer and cocktails.
 Most river cruise ships everywhere include wine and beer at lunch and dinner.
-In America, river cruise lines include a complimentary cocktail hour.
+Most of the U.S.A. river cruise lines include a complimentary cocktail hour.

-4. You don’t mind having to pay for shore excursions.
+5. You don’t mind paying extra for shore excursions.
 Tours are included on river cruises, except for an occasional optional tour in a special city.

-8. If you’d prefer to travel with your toddlers than your parents then river cruises aren’t for you.
+9. If you’d prefer to travel with your toddlers than your parents then river cruises aren’t for you.
 There are no onboard programs for very small children.
-However, a few river cruise lines now offer a handful of family-oriented cruises in Europe.
+However, during holidays, a few river cruise lines may offer a handful of family-oriented cruises in Europe.

 10. You’re on a budget.
 River cruises are an expensive vacation option.
 While you can easily find a $50 per person per night Caribbean cruise, a river cruise isn’t a cheap getaway.
 They can range from $300 – $750 per night per person.
 But if you factor in all the extras that you pay for on an ocean cruise, a river cruise might be within reach.

 There you have it; 10 reasons not to take a river cruise.